 After you have enabled Kerberos authentication, use the built-in "authenticated" policy or your own custom policies with the printers you will be sharing.
 See Managing Operation Policies for more information.

-CUPS implements Kerberos over HTTP using GSSAPI and the service name "host".
+CUPS implements Kerberos over HTTP using GSSAPI and the service/principal names "host/server.example.com" for command-line access and "HTTP/server.example.com" for web-based access, where "server.example.com" is replaced by your CUPS server's hostname.
 Because of limitations in the HTTP GSSAPI protocol extension, only a single domain/KDC is supported for authentication.
 The HTTP extension is described in RFC 4559.